-SOLIDWORKS Visualize, introduced to the SOLIDWORKS product suite in 2016, gives users another excellent choice when needing to generate photo-realistic images.
+SOLIDWORKS Visualize - introduced to the SOLIDWORKS product suite in 2016, gives us another excellent choice when we have a need to generate photo-realistic images.
 All seats of SOLIDWORKS Visualize Professional include a license for SOLIDWORKS Visualize Boost.

 In this blog, I’ll cover what SOLIDWORKS Visualize Boost is, how it can boost your productivity, and an in-depth look on how it works.

 The SOLIDWORKS Visualize Boost license is intended to be installed on a remote system.
 If you have more than one license of Visualize Boost, a cluster of remote systems may be joined together for faster offline calculation times.

 What is the benefit of SOLIDWORKS Visualize Boost?

 In either scenario, whether you use a single Visualize Boost machine or a cluster, this allows the user with the local SOLIDWORKS Visualize Professional seat to keep working on the next project while all of the heavy calculations are handled remotely.
 This blog will describe the necessary steps for setting up multiple machines as a render cluster or render farm.